Wells Fargo Foundation

 Demonstrate Measurable Impact

-The foundation emphasizes "ability to report quantifiable results for Wells Fargo's defined success metrics for outcomes and impact as well as share other key success measures tracked by your organization."
-Applications should include specific metrics and data demonstrating organizational effectiveness.
+The foundation emphasises "ability to report quantifiable results for Wells Fargo's defined success metrics for outcomes and impact as well as share other key success measures tracked by your organisation."
+Applications should include specific metrics and data demonstrating organisational effectiveness.

 Align with Strategic Priorities